DS-100/debugging-guide/projA1/projA1.md

 ### I'm not sure how to use `sklearn` to do One Hot Encoding

 A good starting point is to revisit the One Hot Encoding question in Lab 7.
 It's recommended you look through this portion of [the walkthrough](https://youtu.be/LohVOmiulHQ?feature=shared&t=442), so you have a good understanding of how to use the `OneHotEncoder` object.
 Pay attention to what each variable represents and the expected outputs of the functions used.
 Can you map the logic from the lab to this project?
-A good starting point is to make a new cell and experimenting with examples from [the documentation](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html).
+A nice way to start is to make a new cell and experiment with examples from [the documentation](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html).

 ### My OHE columns contain a lot of `NaN` values